Qualifying Condition

 Can CBD help with seizures?

 Yes.
 CBD has the strongest evidence base for seizure reduction among all medical cannabis applications.
-The FDA-approved medication Epidiolex (pure CBD) demonstrated significant seizure reduction in clinical trials for Dravet syndrome and Lennox-Gastaut syndrome.
+The FDA-approved medication Epidiolex (pure CBD) demonstrated significant seizure reduction in clinical trials for Dravet syndrome and Lennox-Gastaut syndrome, with many patients achieving 50% or greater reduction in seizure frequency.

 Is Epidiolex available in Florida?